RSI Indicator Divergence Setups

 In the chart below we spot two stock chart points, point A and point B (swing highs)

-Then using RSI indicator we check the highs made by the trading RSI, these are highs that are directly below the Chart points A & B.
+Then using RSI indicator we check and analyze highs made and formed by the trading RSI, these are highs that are directly below the Chart points A & B.

 We then plot one line on the chart & another line on the RSI.